 The Bruce Highway has been rated as one of the most dangerous roads in Australia.

-The range of projects to be undertaken as part of the infrastructure investment program are aimed at improving the safety, capacity constraints, and flood immunity issues currently experienced along the length of the Bruce Highway.
+The range of projects to be undertaken as part of the Bruce Highway Upgrade Program are aimed at improving the safety, capacity constraints, and flood immunity issues currently experienced along the length of the Bruce Highway.